 Make these Valentine’s Day chocolate truffle hearts with sea salt to share with family and friends.
-Easy with only 4 ingredients.
+An easy chocolate recipe with only 4 ingredients.
 Spread the love!

 If you ask me, Valentine’s Day couldn’t come soon enough.
-In the past, I’ve been a bit nonchalant about the whole thing, but this year I love the idea of spreading more LOVE.
+In the past, I’ve been a bit nonchalant about the whole thing, but these days, I love the idea of spreading more LOVE.

-With so much uncertainty and angst going on in the world right now, and down right rudeness, it’s nice to focus on something positive and uplifting.
+With so much uncertainty and angst going on in the world right now, it’s nice to focus on something positive and uplifting.

 I’m someone who believes we all have a part to play in making the world a better place.
-For some, it’s tackling human rights issues in a very vocalized and public way (I commend those brave souls), and for others, it’s being kind and loving and accepting in our daily lives.
+For some, it’s tackling human rights issues in a very vocalized and public way (I commend those brave souls).
+In respect to others, it’s being kind and loving and accepting in our daily lives.

 I’m not going to stop doing the things that make me (and those around me) happy.
 I don’t believe that’s the solution.

 In times like these, I think it’s even more important to celebrate the little things.

 Chocolate Heart Shaped Truffles with Sea Salt

 I’m well aware making chocolate heart truffles won’t fix the world’s problems.
 It isn’t necessary to point that out.
 But, they just may be enough to brighten someone’s day.